common-voice/community-playbook/README.md

 #### Collaborating with publishers of copyrighted works

 We build relationships with organisations or individuals who would be happy to donate their text under a Public domain license.
-This process is outlined on [cc0waiver_process page](sub_pages/cc0waiver_process.md).

 ⚠️ _Important: Due to legal reasons Mozilla you will have to confirm the agreement with the copyright owner.
-To request a review by Mozilla please follow this guide[to be published].
+This process is outlined on [cc0waiver_process page](sub_pages/cc0waiver_process.md).

 ### Roles